 Steve recently retired from the N.C.
 Office of the Capital Defender.
 All told, he spent 30 years as a public defender and worked several years as a staff attorney at CDPL.
 Steve has taken on the most difficult capital cases and persuaded juries to spare his clients’ lives.
 To cite just one example, in 2007, Steve represented Sam Cooper, who was accused in a Wake County crime spree that left five people dead.
 After a month-long trial in which Steve and his team presented compelling evidence of post-traumatic stress disorder that resulted from horrendous childhood abuse, the jury voted for five life sentences instead of death.
 And Steve’s career is far from over.
-Despite his retirement, he recently agreed to take a Richmond County capital case, and he continues to assist on the case of a former client charged with killing four prison guards in Pasquotank County.
+Despite his retirement, he recently agreed to take a Richmond County capital case, and he continues to assist on the case of a former client facing the death penalty in Pasquotank County.

 To understand why we chose Steve for this honor, read this nomination letter from fellow capital defender Robert Singagliese: